-- A low level of salt in the blood, which can be caused by some medicines, including diuretics and some medicines used to treat high blood pressure.
+- A low level of salt in the blood.
+This can be caused by some medicines, including diuretics and certain blood pressure medicines.

-- Syndrome of inappropriate antidiuretic hormone secretion (SIADH).
+- A condition called syndrome of inappropriate antidiuretic hormone secretion (SIADH).
 SIADH sometimes occurs with lung disease, cancer, diseases of the central nervous system, or the use of certain medicines.